-

 Step 1: Planning

 Constructing a steel building is a big undertaking that requires careful planning and execution to be successful.
-By being aware of the different steps involved in the process, you can ensure that your project runs smoothly and successfully.
+Being aware of the different steps involved in the process ensures your project runs smoothly and successfully.
 Here are some things you need to know to make your project successful:

 Determine Requirements